Contact us to arrange your FREE initial consultation

 Regardless of your time limit, we recommend that you contact us as soon as you can after the injury has taken place, even if at that stage you are only considering whether to make a claim.
 By contacting us early:

-Our highly experienced medical negligence lawyers are recognised by Legal 500 and Chambers as experts in handling clinical negligence claims.
 Whilst we cannot guarantee that any particular claim will settle out of court, we take great care in investigating and preparing each claim that we take on.
-Our clients’ claims usually settle successfully without the need for a contested trial.
+Our clients’ claims nearly always settle successfully without the need for a contested trial.

 Even in non-contested cases, there will be occasions when the case is brought for shorter hearings before the court, such as after a settlement for a child or brain injured adult without mental capacity takes place.
 In these cases, the lawyers for both sides present the agreed settlement to the court for the judge’s approval.